kognise/obsidian-aviation/FAR/Volume 3/H Schools and other certificated agencies/0142 Training centers.md

 \(7\) The number of hours of additional training that was accomplished after any unsatisfactory practical test.

-\(b\) A certificate holder shall maintain a record for each instructor or evaluator designated to instruct a course approved in accordance with subpart B of this part that indicates that the instructor or evaluator has complied with the requirements of §§142.13, 142.45, 142.47, 142.49, and 142.53, as applicable.
+\(b\) A certificate holder shall maintain a record for each instructor or evaluator designated to instruct a course approved in accordance with subpart B of this part that indicates that the instructor or evaluator has complied with the requirements of §[[Volume 3/H Schools and other certificated agencies/0142 Training centers.md#§142.13   Management and personnel requirements.|§142.13]], 142.45, 142.47, 142.49, and 142.53, as applicable.

 \(c\) The certificate holder shall—